 Direct wet mount is the commonly used method for the diagnosis of intestinal parasitic infections but its sensitivity is low.
 Formal ether concentration (FEC) technique is used to increase the sensitivity of the microscopic detection methods.

-People infected with STH or intestinal schistosomes pass the eggs of the worms through their faeces.
-In the Kato-Katz technique, faeces are pressed through a mesh screen to remove large particles.
+People infected with STH or intestinal schistosomes pass the eggs of the worms through their feces.
+In the Kato-Katz technique, feces are pressed through a mesh screen to remove large particles.
 A portion of the sieved sample is then transferred to the hole of a template on a slide.
 After filling the hole, the template is removed and the remaining sample is covered with a piece of cellophane soaked in glycerol.
-The glycerol clears the faecal material from around the eggs.
-The eggs are then counted and the number calculated per gram of faeces.
+The glycerol clears the fecal material from around the eggs.
+The eggs are then counted and the number is calculated per gram of feces.

 - Kato-set (template with hole, screen, nylon or plastic, plastic spatula)